wedesoft/www.wedesoft.de/_posts/2019-11-25-rigid-body-game-physics-3.md

 The algorithm for solving the joint and contact constraints becomes:

 * for each iteration
-    * for each joint constraint
+    * for each joint
         1. compute Jacobian *J* and correction vector *b*
         1. predict speed *u*
         1. compute *λ*
         1. compute the impulse *P*
         1. add *P* to accumulated impulses of the two objects
-    * for each contact constraint
+    * for each resting contact
         1. subtract old impulses *P* from previous iteration from accumulated impulses of the two objects
         1. compute Jacobian *J* and correction vector *b*
         1. predict speed *u*
         1. compute new *λ* and clip it to be greater or equal to zero
         1. compute the impulse *P*
         1. add *P* to accumulated impulses of the two objects
-* use impulses to perform numerical integration step
+* use impulses and external forces to perform Runge Kutta integration step

+The sequential impulse iterations have to be performed four times when using the Runge-Kutta method.

 ![Contact](/pics/contact.gif)